Experience of swimming in open-water is a must as well as the ability to race for several hours for our longer courses.

-- There are timing checkpoints along the courses where all teams must register.
+- There are timing checkpoints along the courses where all participants must register.

-- The teams must pass these check points within a the cut-off times.
+- The participants must pass these check points within a the cut-off times.
 These will be in the time schedule at https://atobe.se/race-info/.
-Teams that have not passed these checkpoints in time will be taken off the race.
+Participants that have not passed these checkpoints in time will be taken off the race.
 This is to ensure a safe and secure race for all participants.

-- Each team has to make their own way from start to finish and are not allowed to be helped or assisted by anyone in order to facilitate winning the race.
+- Participants has to make their own way from start to finish and are not allowed to be helped or assisted by anyone in order to facilitate winning the race.

 - The race organisation reserves the right to change the race course if any unforeseen situation occurs.

-- All teams must carry their equipment throughout the entire race.
+- All participants must carry their equipment throughout the entire race.

 - If asked by Race Officials, participants are obligated to state their team number.

-- Mandatory equipment: all teams must carry at least one whistle for safety.
+- Mandatory equipment: all teams/solo participants must carry at least one whistle for safety.